What are benzodiazepines?

 - Mental confusion

-Just as any other drug, withdrawal from benzodiazepines seems to be a very challenging task to most addicts and most of them always opt to seek help in rehabilitation facilities.
-Detoxing the body from benzodiazepines can sometimes be a challenging task as different people have different organizations and they will, therefore, react differently.
-The acute benzodiazepines withdrawals often take very long making the patients stay for very long in hospitals as they complete the withdrawal period.
+Just as any other drug, coming down off of a Xanax high seems to be a very challenging task to most addicts and most of them always opt to seek help in rehabilitation facilities.
+Detoxing the body from Xanax can sometimes be a challenging task as different people have different organizations and they will, therefore, react differently.
+The acute benzodiazepine withdrawals following periods of heavy use often take very long making the patients stay for very long in hospitals as they complete the withdrawal period.
 Patients weaning down on the number of benzodiazepines that they consume is the most withdrawal method that most doctors recommend.
 However, this process often turns out to be unsuccessful as most patients often retreat to their usual benzodiazepines intakes.
-The rapid and accelerated benzodiazepines detoxification take about eight days to complete the withdrawal process thus making it the most effective detoxification process (Ogbru, 2017).
+The rapid and accelerated benzodiazepine detoxification take about eight days to complete the withdrawal process thus making it the most effective detoxification process (Ogbru, 2017).

 Lader, M. (2012).
 DEPENDENCE AND WITHDRAWAL: COMPARISON OF THE BENZODIAZEPINES AND SELECTIVE SEROTONIN RE-UPTAKE INHIBITORS.
 Addiction, 107(5), 909-910. doi: 10.1111/j.1360-0443.2011.03736.x